trippster08/genome_skimming_LAB/README.md

 ssh USERNAME@hydra-login02.si.edu
 ```
 ### Project-specific Directory
 Go to the the directory assigned to you for short-term storage of large data-sets.
-Typically this will be `/scratch/genomics/USERNAME`.
+Typically this will be `/scratch/genomics/USERNAME/`.
 Replace USERNAME with your hydra username.
 ```
 cd /scratch/genomics/USERNAME
 ```
-Make a project-specific directory, with the following subdirectories: `jobs` and `data/raw`. -p allows you to create subdirectories and any parental ones that don't already exist (in this case, PROJECT).
+Make a project-specific directory, with the following subdirectories: `jobs/` and `data/raw/`. -p allows you to create subdirectories and any parental ones that don't already exist (in this case, PROJECT).
 I use the same directory tree here as on my local computer, to lessen confusion.
 Again, replace PROJECT with your project name.
 This pipeline is not dependent upon the directory tree shown, so you can set up your space differently, if you prefer.
-The only two directories that are required are `/data` and `/jobs` but you can name them whatever you like, and neither necessarily have to be in any particular place.This pipeline does create seveal new directories: `/data/trimmed_sequences`, `/data/results`, and within `/data/results` program-specific directories for those results, and `/jobs/logs`.
+The only two directories that are required are `/data` and `/jobs` but you can name them whatever you like, and neither necessarily have to be in any particular place.This pipeline does create seveal new directories: `data/trimmed_sequences/`, `data/results/`, and within `data/results/` program-specific directories for those results, and `jobs/logs/`.
 If you don't want these directories created, or want them in different places, they can be changed in the shell scripts.
 ```
 mkdir -p PROJECT/data/raw PROJECT/jobs
 ```
 ### Transfer Files to Hydra
 You will need to transfer all the necessary files for this pipeline to your Hydra account.
 This includes raw read files (`*.fastq.gz`), job files (`*.job`), and shell scripts (`*.sh`).
-Your raw reads should be copied into `PROJECT/data/raw`.
-Both job files and shell scripts should be copied into `PROJECT/jobs`.
+Your raw reads should be copied into `data/raw/`.
+Both job files and shell scripts should be copied into `jobs/`.
 I usually use scp or filezilla for file transfers.
 See https://confluence.si.edu/pages/viewpage.action?pageId=163152227 for help with transferring files between Hydra and your computer.

 ## Running the Pipeline
 This pipeline is designed to run each program on multiple samples simultaneously.
 For each program, the user runs a shell script that includes a path to the directory containing your input files.
 This shell script creates and submits a job file to Hydra for each sample in the targeted directory.
-After transeferring files to Hydra, the user should navigate to their jobs directory, which contains both job files and shell scripts, typcially `/scratch/genomics/USERNAME/PROJECT/jobs`.
+After transeferring files to Hydra, the user should navigate to their jobs directory, which contains both job files and shell scripts, typcially `/scratch/genomics/USERNAME/PROJECT/jobs/`.
 All shell scripts should be run from this directory.
-Log files for each submitted job are saved in `PROJECT/jobs/logs`.
+Log files for each submitted job are saved in `jobs/logs/`.
 As mentioned earlier, while I find
 NOTE: Additional information for each program can be found in the `.job` file for each specific program.
 Included is program and parameter descriptions, including recommendations for alternative parameter settings.

 ## fastQC Raw Reads